 What Happens When Sleeping

-When slumbering, the brain cycles through REM (rapid-eye-movement) and non-REM sleep, explains John Hopkins Medicine.
+When slumbering, the brain cycles through REM (rapid-eye-movement) and non-REM sleep, according to Johns Hopkins Medicine.
 During REM sleep, the eyes move rapidly behind closed lids, breathing rates increase, and the body becomes immobilized as muscles turn off.
 The stage where dreams occur, REM sleep is noted for providing energy to the brain and body.

 The first sleep cycle, non-REM sleep consists of four stages.
 Stage 1 is when you are about to drift from wakefulness into sleep and stage 2 signals the onset of sleep, with body temperature dropping and heart rates slowing.
 Stages 3 and 4 are the deepest and most restorative sleep stages, where the blood pressure drops, breathing slows, muscles relax and brain waves are active.
 Data suggests that non-REM sleep is the most restorative phase of sleep and most important for learning and memory.